MJspitta/alx-low_level_programming/0x01-variables_if_else_while/README.md

 9. Print all possible combinations of single-digit numbers
 100. Print all possible combinations of two digits
 101. Print all possible combinations of three digits
+102. Print all possible combinations of two two-digit numbers